Top Things to Know

 Price is part of it, too.
 Kydex holster costs are up.
 Buyers are researching harder before clicking.
 Nobody wants to repeat the line every CCW carrier knows by heart: “I wasted a lot of money on cheap nylon holsters.”

-So the question on the table is real.
-Can OWB actually conceal for daily carry, or is IWB still the only honest answer?
+So the question on the table is real: can OWB actually conceal for daily carry, or is IWB still the only honest answer?

 OWB vs IWB: Which Is Better for Daily Carry in 2026?

 The community is split on this.
 Some carriers are convinced OWB has caught up.
 Others say IWB is still the right call for true daily concealment under light clothing.
-Both sides are right, at different stages of the carry journey.
+Both sides are right, just at different stages of the carry journey.

 The honest answer depends on three things you can measure: how often you actually carry, what you wear when you carry, and what your body type does to the grip line.
 A new carrier struggling to carry 15 days a month should buy the rig they will actually wear.
-A committed carrier who carries every day and is fighting concealment should look at the entire system, not just the holster.
+A committed carrier who carries every day and is still fighting concealment should audit the entire system, not just the holster.

-That last sentence is where most OWB buyers go wrong
+That last sentence is where most OWB buyers go wrong.

 What Actually Determines OWB Concealment Performance?